ibm-cloud-docs/openshift/openshift_locations.md

 _Understanding where your single zone cluster resources are._

 1. Your cluster's resources, including the master and worker nodes, are in the same data center that you deployed the cluster to.
-When you initiate local container orchestration actions, such as `kubectl` commands, the information is exchanged between your master and worker nodes within the same zone.
+When you initiate local container orchestration actions, such as `oc` commands, the information is exchanged between your master and worker nodes within the same zone.

 2. If you set up other cluster resources, such as storage, networking, compute, or apps running in pods, the resources and their data remain in the zone that you deployed your cluster to.